Kiuryy/uaparser/README.md

 #### OS Version

-MacOS major version is always 10 with consecutive minor versions indicating release releases (10 - Yosemite, 11 - El Capitain, 12 Sierra, etc).
+macOS major version is always 10 for releases prior to Big Sur with consecutive minor versions indicating release releases (10 - Yosemite, 11 - El Capitain, 12 Sierra, etc).
 Windows version is NT version. `Version{0, 0, 0}` indicated version is unknown or not evaluated.
 Versions can be compared using `Less` function: `if ver1.Less(ver2) {}`

 Here are some examples across the platform, os.name, and os.version: